 Practice, iterate, and, learn, and kids will be well on their way to thinking and coding like the pros.

-Those need to pair up with an expert instructor can also look to online coding tutors—live help and customized curriculum to help build skills while keeping the process fun and engaging.
+Those need to pair up with an expert instructor can also look to online coding tutors or after-school coding courses—live help and customized curriculum to help build skills while keeping the process fun and engaging.

 5. Share Results!